mbolam/DSWS_OpenRefine/4-cleaning.md

 # Cleaning Data with OpenRefine

 ## About the Data

 In this demo we are going to play with a data about University endowments harvested from Wikipedia—so it is very *messy*!
+Since we are trying to demonstrate a lot of features, some of the steps will be very “destructive” to the data (but our original data is still safe).

 Download <a href="images/universityData.csv" target="\_blank">`universityData.csv`</a>